vfaramond/landmarks-recognition/README.md

 * `2 - Data Augmentation` which used the same basic CNN with data augmentation ;
 * `3 - Bottleneck features` which uses the bottleneck features from a pre-trained VGG16 CNN ;
 * `4 - Fine-tuning` which fine-tunes the last convolutional block of a pre-trained VGG16 CNN ;
-* `5 - Adversarial examples` which generates adversarial examples and test the robustness of our models.
+* `5 - Adversarial examples with FGSM` which generates adversarial examples with FGSM (Fast Gradient Sign Method) ;
+* `6 - Cleverhans benchmark` which bencharmks our basic CNN model with `cleverhans` package using FGSM attack.

 The five notebooks were run on a `p2.xlarge` [AWS EC2](https://aws.amazon.com/ec2/) instance using the [Deep Learning AMI](https://aws.amazon.com/marketplace/pp/B06VSPXKDX).